mcoetzee/flux-standard-ajax-action/README.md

-## Flux Standard Ajax Action
+## Flux Standard Ajax Action (exploratory)
 A human-friendly standard for Ajax Flux action objects.
 Feedback welcome.

 ### Motivation
-Ajax seems to be a area where new learners get stuck, whether they're learning to use thunks, sagas or epics.
-One area where they don't seem to have much difficulty is creating actions - as they're just plain old Javascript objects, and we have the added clarity provided by the Flux Standard Actions spec.
+The motivation behind this is two-fold and was sparked by the [Redux discussion](https://github.com/reactjs/redux/issues/2295) about potential abstractions to ease its learning curve. **Firstly**, Ajax seems to be an area where new learners have difficulty, whether they're learning to use thunks, sagas or epics.
+One area where they don't seem to have much difficulty is creating actions - as they're just plain old Javascript objects™️, and we have the added clarity provided by the Flux Standard Actions spec. **Secondly**, as the Redux eco-system grows, more libraries will have the need to make requests on your behalf e.g. [redux-offline](https://github.com/jevakallio/redux-offline).
+Currently there is no standard way to make requests, which forces these libraries to roll their own implementation.

 This line of thinking led to the question - Why not develop a Flux Standard Ajax Action?

 A basic Flux Standard Ajax Action:
 ```js